Charlotte Caslick finds sevens love on and off the rugby field

 Having danced around much of the opposition as Australia's playmaker in chief en route to winning Olympic gold in August, one could argue that Caslick does not tend to find herself too much on the receiving end of the contact side of the game.

-The 21-year-old and her teammates made a perfect start to the new campaign in Dubai Thursday, winning both group games at a tournament they won last year on the way to claiming the 2015-16 Women's Sevens World Series title.
+The 21-year-old and her teammates made a perfect start to the new campaign in Dubai Thursday, winning all three group games at a tournament they won last year on the way to claiming the 2015-16 Women's Sevens World Series title.

 "The plan for me is to stay fit and healthy, and stay at the top of my game," says Caslick, who scored a try in the 38-5 romp over South Africa.
 "I like to think this is just beginning for us.
 New Zealand won the World Series back to back so we're looking to try to do that.